Incremental Maintenance of Maximal Cliques in a Dynamic Graph: Introduction

-{\bf Maximal Clique Enumeration in a Dynamic Graph.} In~\cite{S04,XC+14}, the authors present algorithms for tracking new and subsumed maximal cliques in a dynamic graph when a single edge is added to the graph.
+{\bf Maximal Clique Enumeration in a Dynamic Graph.} In~\cite{S04}, the authors present algorithms for tracking new and subsumed maximal cliques in a dynamic graph when a single edge is added to the graph.
 These algorithms are not proved to be change-sensitive, even for a single edge.
-In~\cite{S04}, the algorithm for enumerating new maximal cliques needs to consider (and filter out) maximal cliques in the original graph that remain unaffected due to addition of new edge.
+The algorithm due to Stix~\cite{S04} for enumerating new maximal cliques needs to consider (and filter out) maximal cliques in the original graph that remain unaffected due to addition of new edge.
 This can be wasteful, in terms of update time.
-In~\cite{XC+14}, the algorithm needs to store the set of all maximal cliques of the original graph, which is wasteful in terms of space.
-Further, if a batch of many edges $H$ is added to a graph, an algorithm that recomputes the change in maximal cliques after each edge addition maybe very inefficient -- the change after the addition of all edges in the batch maybe very small, but the cumulative changes in maximal cliques during intermediate stages may sum up to a very large number.
 Hence, such an algorithm cannot be change-sensitive.
 For example, consider the case of a graph growing from an empty graph on $10$ vertices to a clique on $10$ vertices.
 Only one new maximal clique has been formed by this batch, but numerous maximal cliques arise during intermediate steps -- if all these are enumerated, then the time complexity of enumeration is inherently large, even though the magnitude of change is small.

-Ottosen and Vomlel~\cite{OV10} present an approach to enumerating the change that is based on running a maximal clique enumeration algorithm on a smaller graph, localized to the change in the set of edges.
+Ottosen and Vomlel~\cite{OV10} present an algorithm to enumerate the change in set of maximal cliques, based on running a maximal clique enumeration algorithm on a smaller graph.
+Their algorithm supports addition of a set of edges all at once.
 In contrast with our work, there are no provable performance bounds for this algorithm.
 Another difference is that the algorithm of~\cite{OV10} may not maintain the exact change in the set of maximal cliques, in certain cases, while our algorithms can maintain the change in the set of maximal cliques exactly.

-Prior works have not considered bounds on the magnitude of change that can be caused due to the addition (or deletion) of edges to the graph, and we are the first to do so.
+Sun et al.~\cite{SW+17} present an algorithm for enumerating the change in set of maximal cliques, based on iterating over the set of maximal cliques of the original graph to derive the set of maximal cliques of the updated graph.
+This need to iterate over currently existing cliques makes the algorithm expensive, especially for cases when the set of maximal cliques does not change significantly due to the update in edge set.

+Prior algorithms for maximal clique enumeration on a dynamic graph are not proved to be change-sensitive, and do not provide a provable bound on the cost to enumerate the change, or on the magnitude of the change.